pinto22g/springboard/Capstone Project #2/README.md

 # US Adult Income

 The US Adult Census Dataset was retrieved by Barry Becker from the 1994 US Census Database.
+The dataset can be retrieved from https://www.kaggle.com/johnolafenwa/us-census-data

 Throughout the project, there will be various tasks performed such as: